MicrosoftDocs/azure-dev-docs/articles/java/containers/baseline.md

 ---
 title: Establish a baseline for containerized Java applications
-description: This guide describes how to establish a baseline for containerized Java applications ms.author: manriem ms.topic: conceptual ms.date: 02/10/2022 ms.custom: devx-track-java
+description: This article describes how to establish a baseline for containerized Java applications ms.author: brborges ms.topic: conceptual ms.date: 04/13/2022 ms.custom: devx-track-java
 recommendations: false
 ---